 The Hairy Prairies part of Whoop & Hollar fun

 The Hairy Prairies are almost exactly the kind of act that can define what one might hear at the Whoop and Hollar Folk Festival.
-(Mickey Dumont/Herald Leader)
+(Submitted)

 The Hairy Prairies are almost exactly the kind of act that can define what one might hear at the Whoop and Hollar Folk Festival.
 The band even has a shuitar!